Vinodh-G/VSCollectionKit/README.md

 # VSCollectionKit

+**VSCollectionKit** is a library for building applications views/screens in a consistent and understandable way, with advantages like composition, independent and testing.

+VSCollectionView a handy framework supporting functionality of a UICollectionView or UICollectionViewController in a much simpler way.
+VSCollectionKit also avoids a lot of collectionView related code hassle and duplicates.

+Lets see what we get using this kit for developing the application views.

+**Composition:** VSCollectionKit breaks down larger features into smaller components that can be isolated modules and be easily combined to form a full feature.

+**Mobility:** Using VSCollectionKit, we can develop a component to be independent ie., the component doesn't know anything about the user using it.
+This gives us a confident of using it in multiple places of same project hassle free.

+**Testing:** Using VSCollectionKit, each and every component can be tested individually.
+As it makes smaller independent components to become a bigger complex viewcontrollers, there will be less or NIL integrity issues (fixing in one place which causes a bug in a different place).

+Here is an example that helps you to understand better.
+The screenshots of the Test app developed using VSCollectionKit presented below.
 ![](Images/VSCollectionKit_Examples2.png)

-VSCollectionKit is a handy framework supporting functionality of a UICollectionView or UICollectionViewController in a much simpler way.
-VSCollectionKit also avoids a lot of collectionView related code hassle and duplicates.

 ### VSCollectionKit Components
 VSCollectionKit consist of VSCollectionViewController which  is subclass of UIViewController with UICollectionView.